Few things are as comforting as freshly baked challah on a Friday afternoon, especially when it’s woven into a beautiful four strands Challah.

 Gently mix with a wooden spoon until a soft, shaggy dough begins to form.

-Place the dough into a lightly oiled bowl, brushing a little oil over the surface to prevent it from drying out.
 Cover with a clean cloth and leave to proof in a warm place for 1½–2 hours, or until doubled in size.

-Leave the braided challahs to proof for a further 30–45 minutes, or until lightly puffed and airy.
-Generously brush each loaf with a honey-egg wash, then finish with a scattering of sesame seeds.
+Leave the braided challahs to proof for a further 45 minutes, or until lightly puffed and airy.

-Bake in a preheated oven at 200°C / 180°C fan / Gas 6 / 400°F for 25–30 minutes, until deeply golden with a beautifully glossy crust.
+Bake in a preheated oven at 200°C (180°C fan) / Gas Mark 6 / 400°F for 25–30 minutes, until deeply golden with a beautifully glossy crust.

 Enjoy!

-Four Braids Challah
+Four Strands Challah

 Ingredients